 So one of the things about doing the Monday episode as well as the Sunday and looking at both of them was, first of all, the dissatisfaction with Alex not talking about both shootings on Sunday.

-The fact that this individual supposedly uploaded this manifesto to 8chan, and now 8chan's been taken down off of their internet provider, is beyond dangerous, ladies and gentlemen.
+The fact that this individual supposedly uploaded this manifesto to 8chan, and now 8chan's been taken down off of their internet provider is beyond dangerous, ladies and gentlemen.

-What happened with 8chan wasn't that they had their site taken down.
+What happened with 8-chan wasn't that they had their site taken down.

-Were the government to do that, I would agree that that would probably be a little bit of a bad precedent to set, and I don't know how in favor of it I would be.
+I would agree that that would probably be a little bit of a bad precedent to set, and I don't know how in favor of it I would be.

 I would like the end result, but I don't think I'd like the process.

-Was that Cloudflare, an internet security company, decided to stop working with 8chan, leaving them with no protection from hackers and denial-of-service attacks.
+In reality, what happened was that Cloudflare, an internet security company, decided to stop working with 8chan, leaving them with no protection from hackers and denial of service attacks.

 Most websites have security services they can work with, that they do work with, and that allows most sites to regularly not get disrupted all that often.